hanwenzhang123/react-redux-note/README.md

 - No longer need a separate server and go to the folder frontend run `npm start` to start the client since it is now both run concurrently.

 > npm install --save concurrently

-- added the following script in `package.json` of the backend file:
+- added the following script in `package.json` of the backend folder:
 ```json
 "scripts": {
     "test": "echo \"Error: no test specified\" && exit 1",